cmunozr/2025_I_comparative_metrics/README.md

 ## Acknowledgment

-* This development is supported by Mistra BIOPATH project – Aligning the Financial System with the Needs of Biodiversity".
+* This development is supported by the Mistra BIOPATH project - Aligning the Financial System with the Needs of Biodiversity.
 [Project information](https://www.mistrabiopath.se/)

 ## License